genaimavericks/arc/api/gen_ai_layer/README.md

-# Gen AI Layer for RSW Platform
+# Gen AI Layer for Lightening Platform

-This package provides AI capabilities to the RSW platform by integrating with various LLM providers through LangChain.
+This package provides AI capabilities to the Lightening platform by integrating with various LLM providers through LangChain.

 ## Features